To live with a happy dog that is well

 use any method that involves causing pain, distress or fear to your dog.

-In addition to my ISCP Diploma, I am a Full Member of INTODogs (Certified Canine Behaviourist and Certified Dog Trainer)
+In addition to my ISCP Diploma I am a Tutor for the school, a Full Member of INTODogs (Certified Canine Behaviourist and Certified Dog

 I am a member of the Dog Welfare Alliance.
 I am